JacKeTUs/simagic-ff/README.md

 3. Setup through proprietary Simagic soft (with [some tweaking](#how-to-set-up-a-base-parameters))

 ## What does not work?
-1. Telemetry functions (Shift lights, FX-Pro display) Mostly because telemetry works only with proprietary soft, which can't get access to shared memory chunks from games.
+1. Telemetry functions (Shift lights, FX-Pro display), mostly because telemetry works only with proprietary soft, which can't get access to shared memory chunks from games.
 2. I did not test `Firmware Update` function.
 Use it on your own risk.

 ## How to use that driver?